Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 - Both functions wrap logic in try/catch for error handling.

-*Note -: If you want to add user name into it then you can do the following*
+*Note -: If you want to add a user name to it, then you can do the following*

 ```js
 const signupUser = async (req, res) => {